Naoto Ueno

-Naoto T Ueno (born March 29, 1964) is a Professor of Medicine at The University of Texas MD Anderson Cancer Center; his research is in the area of inflammatory breast cancer and the molecular mechanism of metastasis and tumorigenicity.
-Ueno is also affiliated with the Keio University as a visiting professor.
+Naoto T. Ueno (born March 1964, Kyoto, Japan) is Director of the University of Hawaiʻi (Mānoa) Cancer Center, one of the 74 NCI National Cancer Centers.
+He was formerly Professor of Medicine at The University of Texas MD Anderson Cancer Center, and was also a visiting professor with the Keio University.
+Ueno's research is in the area of inflammatory breast cancer and the molecular mechanism of metastasis and tumorigenicity.